flu-crew/parnas/README.md

 - Reduce redundancy among genetic/genomic sequences
 - Identify key diversity groups on a phylogeny

-PARNAS is faster and broader than [ADCL](https://matsen.github.io/pplacer/generated_rst/rppr_min_adcl_tree.html#rppr-min-adcl-tree) by Matsen et al. (Systematic Biology 2013), which solves a subset of PARNAS-enabled problems.
+PARNAS is faster and more flexible than [ADCL](https://matsen.github.io/pplacer/generated_rst/rppr_min_adcl_tree.html#rppr-min-adcl-tree) by Matsen et al. (Systematic Biology 2013), which provides a subset PARNAS-enabled functionality.

 #### Installation ####
 To install PARNAS, clone or download this project and run